tejbirwason/tejbirwason.github.io/about.md

 <br>

 Hi!
 I'm [Tejbir](http://about.me/tejbirwason).
-I'm a Junior Software Engineering student at UBC living in the beautiful city of Vancouver, Canada.
+I'm a Junior Software Engineering student at UBC who loves good code and the beautiful city of Vancouver, Canada.

 I like to dabble with rails web developement, social bots, operating system concepts, digital system design, and any new technology I can get my hands on.
 I am a former intern at Broadcom and Alcatel Lucent.